-Go where few have gone on a yacht-style Antarctica expedition.
-Experience intimate connections with fellow explorers and the environment in this remarkable destination.
-Choose from our two small ships above, including World Traveller, sailing her inaugural season.
+Go where few have gone on an expedition to Antarctica.
+Experience deeper connections with fellow explorers and the environment in this remarkable destination.
+Choose from our expeditions below, including aboard World Voyager™, our newest yacht embarking on her inaugural season in November 2023.

-CAPTAIN’S CHOICE – Captain’s Choice ports of call add to the sense of adventure and an element of surprise.
-Your ship’s captain takes you to the best areas for wildlife viewing and expertly navigates to remote and hidden landings for a more intimate destination immersion.
+CAPTAIN’S CHOICE – Captain’s Choice landings add to the sense of exploration and an element of surprise.
+Your Captain takes you to the best areas for wildlife viewing and expertly navigates to remote and hidden landings for a more intimate destination immersion.
 All Antarctica expedition itineraries are subject to change based on weather conditions to ensure a safe expedition.

 Sign up and be the first to know about special offers, new itineraries and more.